 Dialogflow

 Occasionally a chat agent that is interpreting the user’s voice may not understand what was said.
-The agent will mark that as the actual failure of interpretation, and may ask the user to try again.
+The agent will mark that as the actual failure of interpretation and may ask the user to try again.
 The following steps can also be taken to resolve these issues:

 Try to record a phrase again.